netoneko/scala-dumb-router/README.md

+# Getting started with xsbt-web-plugin

 This project shows how to build a basic Scala Web application using sbt and [xsbt-web-plugin](https://github.com/JamesEarlDouglas/xsbt-web-plugin).

-## Getting started
+To get started, either clone this project or follow the steps below to recreate it.

+## Starting from scratch

 Create a new empty project: